adner/adner.github.io/_posts/2025-12-30-agent-365-notifications.markdown

             turnState.Conversation.SetValue("conversation.threadInfo", ProtocolJsonSerializer.ToJson(thread.Serialize()));
         }
 ```
-The handler deserializes the conversation thread state, so that it can remember previous messages and keep the whole conversation "in memory".
+The handler also (de)serializes the conversation thread state, so that it can remember previous messages and keep the whole conversation "in memory".
 And of course, it can use all the MCP Servers that are registered.

 ![alt text](/images/251230/image-2.png)

-That is pretty much all there is to it...
-If you have read my last blog post you should have the infrastructure in place, and if you read this one you should have what you need to create an agent!
+That’s pretty much all there is to it...
+With the infrastructure from the previous post in place, this guide gives you everything you need to build your first agent!

 All the code can be found in [this repo](https://github.com/adner/Agent365_Notification_Sample), and here is a short video of the agent replying to a Word comment:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xKd1awTemiU?si=YnItvuxg_C-zx8jB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Thanks to all of you that have been following my blog during 2025, looking forward to more fun stuff in 2026.
-Happy new year and happy hacking!
+Thanks to all of you that have been following my blog during 2025, it has been fun exploring MCP, agents, LLMs and now lately Agent 365. looking forward to more fun stuff in 2026!
+Until then, happy new year and happy hacking!